Marie Osmond: Personal setbacks and challenges

 In 1976, Karl Engemann began managing the recording careers of Donny, Marie, Jimmy, and the Osmond Brothers group.
 He was appointed personal manager at various career stages of all the Osmond children three years later, and eventually only of Marie.
-In December 2009, Marie parted company with Karl Engemann.
+In December 2009, Marie parted company with Engemann.
 Osmond and her law firm wrote that Engemann made "repeated defamatory and derogatory comments to third parties, multiple breaches of fiduciary duties, entering into unauthorized commitments, seeking to obtain monies outside the purview of the management agreement and other violations of his obligations."

 "The idea of taking a pill to make depression go away is very appealing, but it sidesteps the cause and treats only the symptoms, like a bandage that only hides an infection.
 Unless we can acknowledge the feelings we are covering up, it will only be a matter of time before the depression returns in a different form."

-— —Osmond on the work she completed to help lift her postpartum depression.
+— Osmond on the work she completed to help lift her postpartum depression.

 In 1999, Osmond publicly spoke about her battle with postpartum depression after giving birth to her son Matthew.
 She spoke in detail about her challenges in her 2001 book Behind the Smile.
 In the book, she explained that it felt "much darker" than the baby blues and that she was "fading away minute by minute".
 Osmond started experiencing panic attacks, fatigue, neck pain (which resulted in a hospital visit) and suicidal ideations.
 In one instance, she drove miles up California's Pacific Coast Highway leaving her children in the care of two nannies, who did not know where she was going.
 She then received a call from her husband, who convinced her to pull off the highway and check into a hotel.
 She then began receiving natural healing treatments through physician Dr. Judith Moore.
 Osmond found that both medication and therapeutic mind-body work ultimately lifted her depression.
 After discussing postpartum depression on The Oprah Winfrey Show, Osmond said that she received "thousands of emails and handwritten letters" from people about their own struggles with the disorder.